Improved Asymptotic Formulae for Statistical Interpretation Based on Likelihood Ratio Tests: Summary

 \section{Summary}

-In summary, we have provided a set of new asymptotic formulae to describe the probability distributions of the likelihood-ratio test statistics from a different perspective.
-They reduce to the old formulae~\cite{asimov} in the limit of large sample.
-A few examples are presented with different sample sizes.
-The new formulae are found to agree better with the toy MC simulations.
-Let $\Delta \UL(old/new)$ denote the difference between the upper limit from the new/old formulae and that from the toy MC method.
-We find $\Delta \UL(new)$ is 57-81\% of $\Delta \UL(old)$ based on the examples.
-Besides, they have been used to explain a conjecture proposed in Ref.~\cite{asimov}.
+In this work, we attempt to refine the classic asymptotic formulae used to describe the probability distributions of the likelihood-ratio statistical tests which are widely used in the field of high energy physics.
+The idea is to split the probability distribution function into two parts.
+One part is described by the classic formulae with proper corrections.
+The other part is calculated by mimicking the process of toy MC simulation.
+This approach successfully predicts the discrete features in small-statistics cases.
+Examples with different sample sizes and different ``observed'' datasets are presented.
+The new formulae are found to provide stable improvements to both the differential distribution of the test statistic, and the upper limit and significance calculations.

-\acknowledgments{ I would like to thank Fang Dai for her encouragement and partial financial support.
+\acknowledgments{ L.G.
+Xia would like to thank Fang Dai for her encouragement and partial financial support.
 This work is supported by the Young Scientists Fund of the National Natural Science Foundation of China (Grant No. 12105140). }

 \begin{appendix}